 The engine will then try to compress and combust water, leading to potentially catastrophic engine damage and steam pouring out of the exhaust.

 The size of the leak will dictate how much steam is produced but often, when a head gasket fails, you won’t be able to see out of the back window due to your bike suddenly morphing into an actual steam engine.

 The white smoke that comes from the exhaust of the Dirt bike means in the combustion chamber the engine oil is leaking where the petrol gets burnt.

 So along with petrol engine is now burning engine oil.
 The white smoke is produced by burning engine oil.
 It means that you have changed your piston and the piston rings that prevent the engine oil from leaking into the combustion chamber.

 Bike with 2-Stroke Engines:

 The reason behind white smoke in this means that the mixture of oil and petrol is not correct and you have extra oil than the required amount.
-Always be careful with the mixture of oil.
+Always be careful with the mix of oil.